arensalmela/MongoMovies/README.md

   <h3 align="center">MongoMovies</h3>

+  #

   <p align="center">
-Looking for an easy to use and fun way to stay up to date on this week's trending movies?
+Looking for an easy and fun way to stay up to date on this week's trending movies?
 Look no further - MongoMovies is here to help!
     <br />
     <a href="https://github.com/arensalmela/MongoMovies"><strong>Explore the docs »</strong></a>
     <br />